What to expect in our sessions

 In the main part of the session, we sing a variety of songs each week and build on the songs we learned the week before.
 You'll have lyric sheets and sometimes sheet music to help you but you don't need to be able to read sheet music to take part.
-As we progress through the term, you'll gain access to our rehearsal tracks via our website so that you can sing along to practice at home if you'd like to.

 Unity is an inclusive choir that aims to help singers overcome their personal barriers to singing.
 Over half of our staff, volunteers and singers live with a physical and/or mental health condition or disability, identify as neurodiverse or are affected by a cognitive or memory related condition.
 At Unity we do everything we can to support everyone in a way that's accessible for them.
 We see the ability not the disability and strive to help everyone achieve their personal goals.

 Many of our new singers are extremely anxious about singing with a group.
-They may have had previous negative experiences of singing when their voices have been criticised or they really aren't sure if they'll be 'any good'.
-Sharing your voice is an extremely intimate thing to do as it's sharing a part of you.
 We know that it often takes a lot of courage just to walk through the door into your first session and are there to support you every step of the way.